 Proving Fault in a Slip and Fall Case

 The Centers for Disease Control and Prevention estimates that over 2.8 million people have been hospitalized because of a slip and fall incident.
 Injuries from slip and fall accidents can range from broken hips to traumatic brain injuries.
-Physical pain and suffering can lead to an individual loosing the ability to work or even perform daily tasks.
+Physical pain and suffering can lead to an individual losing the ability to work or even perform daily tasks.